blobaa/bba-did-method-specification/docs/markdown/spec.md

 The next step is to register the DID.
 To do so, the DID controller creates a DID attestation for the Ardor account the controller controls with a newly generated DID Id and the storage transaction hash `txh_s` as a DDOT reference.
 A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).

 The last step is to create the DID string.
-The DID string can now be created by concatenating the DID prefix `did:bba:` with the network character on which the DID was registered and the full hash `txh_d` of the authentication transaction in the following way: `did:baa:<m or empty (without leading ':') for mainnet / t for testnet>:txh_d` An example DID is `did:baa:t:0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e`.
+The DID string can now be created by concatenating the DID prefix `did:bba:` with the network character on which the DID was registered and the full hash `txh_d` of the authentication transaction in the following way: `did:bba:<m or empty (without leading ':') for mainnet / t for testnet>:txh_d` An example DID is `did:bba:t:0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e`.

 ### Update